chenw7/Hand-Tracking/README.md

 11. Once you have copied the code over into your notebook, you can execute the program by clicking command+enter.
 A new window should appear from your terminal and track your hand movements using your computer's web cam.

+12. The only errors that should appear are module "[the module you're missing]" doesn't exist.
+To solve this issue, enter the following commands into your terminal.

+        pip install cv2